 -

-In a private M&A transaction, specific shareholder approval is not typically required unless the transaction specifically requires shareholder approval under Singapore legislation or a shareholders’ agreement.
+In a private M&A transaction, specific shareholder approval is not typically required unless the transaction specifically requires shareholder approval under Singapore legislation or a shareholders’ agreement or under the company’s constitution.

 Shareholders in a public M&A transaction will be able to either accept a takeover offer in respect of their shares or vote to approve a scheme of arrangement.